eliornataf/work/data_collection/README.md

 <h3 align="center">Data Collection</h3>

   <p align="center">
     In this project, web scraping software was used to extract data from websites.
 The software provides an automated process for those seeking access to structured web data.
-The automated process collects structured web data using a multithreading library to provide a faster solution for large-scale web scraping without being blocked or blacklisted.
+The automated process collects structured web data using a multithreading library to provide a fast solution for large-scale web scraping without being blocked or blacklisted.
 Finally, the webpage is converted to a CSV file.
   </p>
 </div>